Skip to content

 It is a good idea to provide your cat with wet food once every day or two, as well as dry food twice a day.

-Oriental cats are less prone to obesity than Maine Coons because they are so active, so many owners are able to free-feed their dry food.
+Oriental cats are less prone to obesity than Maine Coons because they are so active, so many owners can free-feed their dry food.

 Lifespan